oddlama/agenix-rekey/README.md

    but all other options (like your master identity) will usually be the same across hosts.
    You can find more options in the api reference below.

+   We will be using the local storage mode by default, which will store the rekeyed secrets in your own repository.

     ```nix
     {
       age.rekey = {